anyarcherty/Adult-Census-Income/README.md

   * Transforming Feature

       ```
-      Transforming Features contains string values and convert them into numerical values.
+      Some Features contains string values and convert them into numerical values.
       ```
       Method: Label Encoding, One-Hot Encoding

   * Imputing Missing Values

       ```
-      Imputating Features contains the missing values like NAN, ? or space.
+      Some Features contain the missing values like NAN, ? or space.
       ```
       Method: Feature Mode, Median and Mean